+Natural cadmium in foods contain about 5-10 times less than that of lead.
+Its higher concentrations are observed in cocoa powder (0.5 mg / kg), animals kidneys (1.0 mg / kg) and fish (0.2 mg / kg).
+Cadmium content increases in canned from the collection tin containers, because cadmium, the like lead, passes in product made from low quality solder, which also contains a certain amount of cadmium.

-In the body, cadmium enters into competition with such necessary metals such as iron, copper, zinc, calcium, so If in the diet there is a deficiency the last, enhanced accumulation of cadmium.
-Unfortunately, iron deficiency, the most characteristic feature of which is anemia, a very common, especially among women.
+In the body, cadmium enters into competition with such necessary metals such as iron, copper, zinc, calcium, so if in the diet there is a deficiency the last, enhanced accumulation of cadmium.
+Unfortunately, iron deficiency, the most characteristic feature of which is anemia, a very common, especially among women [9].